Laurel and Hardy: New popularity

-On May 17, 1954, Laurel and Hardy made their last live stage performance in Plymouth, UK at the Palace Theatre.
-On December 1, 1954, they made their only American television appearance when they were surprised and interviewed by Ralph Edwards on his live NBC-TV program This Is Your Life.
-Lured to the Knickerbocker Hotel under the pretense of a business meeting with producer Bernard Delfont, the doors opened to their suite, #205, flooding the room with light and Edwards' voice.
-The telecast was preserved on a kinescope and later released on home video.
 Partly due to the broadcast's positive response, the team began renegotiating with Hal Roach Jr. for a series of color NBC Television specials, to be called Laurel and Hardy's Fabulous Fables.
 However, the plans had to be shelved as the aging comedians continued to suffer from declining health.
 In 1955, TV Guide ran a color spread on the team with current photos.
 That year, they made their final public appearance together while taking part in This Is Music Hall, a BBC Television program about the Grand Order of Water Rats, a British variety organization.
 Laurel and Hardy provided a filmed insert where they reminisced about their friends in British variety.
 They made their final appearance on camera in 1956 in a private home movie, shot by a family friend at the Reseda, California home of Stan Laurel's daughter, Lois.
-The three-minute film has no audio.
+The three-minute film has no sound.

 In 1956, while following his doctor's orders to improve his health due to a heart condition, Hardy lost over 100 lb, but nonetheless suffered several strokes causing reduced mobility and speech.
 Despite his long and successful career, Hardy's home was sold to help cover his medical expenses.
 He died of a stroke on August 7, 1957, and longtime friend Bob Chatterton said Hardy weighed just 138 lb at the time of his death.
 Hardy was laid to rest at Pierce Brothers' Valhalla Memorial Park, North Hollywood.
-Following Hardy's death, scenes from Laurel and Hardy's early films were seen again in theaters, featured in Robert Youngson's silent-film compilation The Golden Age of Comedy.